davidmoten/aws-lightweight-client-java/README.md

 ## Usage

 To perform actions against the API you do need to know what methods exist and the parameters for those methods.
 This library is lightweight because it doesn't include a mass of generated classes from the API so you'll need to check the AWS API documentation to get that information.
 For example the API docs for S3 is [here](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html).

+Let's try some other tasks.
+Here are some SQS tasks:

+* create an sqs queue
+* place two messages on the queue
+* read the messages of the queue and mark them as read
+* delete the sqs queue